<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Hardened Stairwells

 Building upon the point above, such pods can be designed with stairwells on the exterior wall.
 The stairwells can be hardened with wall construction and film on glass windows.
 If there is a shooting threat at the school, students can move from their classroom to the stairwell to hide in a secure area with significant ballistic resistance.
-Of course, another emerging trend is to have ample glass in stairwells.
+Of course, another emerging trend is to have big glass in stairwells.
 In this case, bullet-resistant film or other glass treatment would be needed to harden the stairwell.

 Defining the Balance